Photo via Serega

 At this point, it seems like the NFL is still imagining players lighting up joints on the sideline and playing high.
 Can you talk about what medical cannabis treatments should actually look like for athletes in practice?

 In my opinion, athletes should only use medical cannabis, whether it be CBD oils, topicals, or other products, under the treatment of a trained and experienced physician who can monitor [its] effectiveness, and provide a close longitudinal documentation and analysis of the athlete’s health trends.
-Moreover, as the topic emerges more in the NFL, the league and the Players’ Association should absolutely work closely with those trained physicians to make sure that players are following the necessary protocols that are laid out in any treatment exemption that may be promulgated over the next few years.
+Moreover, as the topic emerges more in the NFL, the league and the Players’ Association should absolutely work closely with those trained physicians to make sure that players are following the necessary protocols that are laid out in any treatment exemption that may be propagated over the next few years.

 I’ve been indirectly involved with athletes that have had to make that transition from opioids to medical cannabis, and it is very much individualized.
 Every athlete is going to experience different side effects from opioid withdrawal, and require different doses and modes of medical cannabis.